Introduction

 - International Education Standard (IES) 3 prescribes the learning outcomes for professional skills that aspiring professional accountants are required to achieve by the end of Initial Professional Development (IPD).
 Professional skills are the (a) intellectual, (b) interpersonal and communication, (c) personal, and (d) organizational skills that a professional accountant integrates with technical competence and professional values, ethics, and attitudes to demonstrate professional competence.

 - IES 3 specifies the competence areas and learning outcomes that describe the professional skills required of aspiring professional accountants by the end of IPD.
-IES 2, Initial Professional Development - Technical Competence (2021), and IES 4, Initial Professional Development - Professional Values, Ethics, and Attitudes (2021), specify competence areas and learning outcomes relevant to their areas of focus within IPD.
+IES 2, Initial Professional Development - Technical Competence (2026), and IES 4, Initial Professional Development - Professional Values, Ethics, and Attitudes (2026), specify competence areas and learning outcomes relevant to their areas of focus within IPD.
 Together, these IES specify the competence areas and learning outcomes that describe the professional competence required of aspiring professional accountants by the end of IPD.

-- Definitions and explanations of the key terms used in the IES and the Framework for International Education Standards for Professional Accountants and Aspiring Professional Accountants (2015) are set out in the Glossary of Terms for International Education Standards (2021).
+- Definitions and explanations of the key terms used in the IES and the Framework for International Education Standards for Professional Accountants and Aspiring Professional Accountants (2015) are set out in the Glossary of Terms for International Education Standards (2026).

 - An aspiring professional accountant is an individual who has commenced a professional accounting education program as part of IPD.
 IPD is the learning and development through which aspiring professional accountants first develop competence leading to performing a role as a professional accountant.
 IPD builds on general education and includes professional accounting education, practical experience, and assessment.
 IPD continues until aspiring professional accountants can demonstrate the professional competence required for their chosen roles in the accountancy profession.

 - Internationally, there are significant legal and regulatory differences that determine the point of qualification (or licensing) of professional accountants.
-Each IFAC member body may define the appropriate relationship between the end of IPD and the point of qualification (or licensing) for its members.
+Each IFAC member organization may define the appropriate relationship between the end of IPD and the point of qualification (or licensing) for its members.

 - Professional competence can be described and categorized in many different ways.
 Within the IES, professional competence is the ability to perform a role to a defined standard.
 Professional competence goes beyond knowledge of principles, standards, concepts, facts, and procedures; it is the integration and application of (a) technical competence, (b) professional skills, and (c) professional values, ethics, and attitudes.